MahdJudeh/CSC4330-Project-Challenge/ChallengeMeSRS.md

 **2. Overall Description**
    **2.1 Product Perspective**

-_The software that is being developed is a web-based social media game that allows users to submit and respond to challenges that are communally created.
-The website is a standalone entity and is the first of its kind.
+_The software that is being developed is a web-based, video sharing, platform that allows users to submit and respond to challenges that are communally created.
+The website is the first of its kind because no other site focuses solely on challenges.
 The website relies on a web host and domain to host the site and a server to hold the database that stores information such as usernames, password, as well as other user data.
-The software combines elements of both a social media application and a game application_
+The software combines elements of both a social media application and a game application that relies on users to function properly._

    **2.2 Product Functions**